Nominate areas for future exploration

 Nominations are not restricted to vacant petroleum acreage.
 Your nomination can include graticular blocks that:

 You must provide reasons for nominating an area.
-This is crucial in frontier areas with limited infrastructure or social licence to operate.

 Nominations must include any identified storage prospects.

 The entire proposed storage formation needs to fall wholly within the nominated area.
 This is in line with the legislative definition of a greenhouse gas storage formation.
 Greenhouse gas storage formations that are partially outside an active greenhouse gas title cannot be declared under the Offshore Petroleum and Greenhouse Gas Storage Act 2006 (the Act).

 The responsible Commonwealth Minister (RCM) for greenhouse gas considers a range of factors when selecting nominated areas for public consultation.
 These include: